 Wal-Marts key complaints are that Duke intends to own all the solar equipment that produces energy for the electric grid in its service area.
 It does not intend to allow customers Wal-Mart, for example to keep any of the energy produced by their own systems.

 Dukes proposal would completely pre-empt the field of solar generation in its service territory and extend Dukes monopoly to include that business, says Ken Baker, Wal-Marts senior manager on sustainable energy, in testimony filed with the N.C.
+Utilities Commission.